hapifhir/hapi-fhir/hapi-fhir-docs/src/main/resources/ca/uhn/hapi/fhir/docs/server_jpa_partitioning/partitioning.md

 * The system can be configured to operate as a **multitenant** solution by configuring the partition interceptor to scope all read operations to read data only from the partition that request has access to.```
 * The system can be configured to operate with logical segments by configuring the partition interceptor to scope read operations to access all partitions.

-# Enabling Partitioning in HAPI FHIR

-Follow these steps to enable partitioning on the server:

-The [PartitionSettings](/hapi-fhir/apidocs/hapi-fhir-jpaserver-model/ca/uhn/fhir/jpa/model/config/PartitionSettings.html) bean contains configuration settings related to partitioning within the server.
-To enable partitioning, the [setPartitioningEnabled(boolean)](/hapi-fhir/apidocs/hapi-fhir-jpaserver-model/ca/uhn/fhir/jpa/model/config/PartitionSettings.html#setPartitioningEnabled(boolean)) property should be enabled.

-The following settings can be enabled:

-* **Include Partition in Search Hashes** ([JavaDoc](/hapi-fhir/apidocs/hapi-fhir-jpaserver-model/ca/uhn/fhir/jpa/model/config/PartitionSettings.html#setIncludePartitionInSearchHashes(boolean))): If this feature is enabled, partition IDs will be factored into [Search Hashes](./schema.html#search-hashes).
-When this flag is not set (as is the default), when a search requests a specific partition, an additional SQL WHERE predicate is added to the query to explicitly request the given partition ID.
-When this flag is set, this additional WHERE predicate is not necessary since the partition is factored into the hash value being searched on.
-Setting this flag avoids the need to manually adjust indexes against the HFJ_SPIDX tables.
-Note that this flag should **not be used in environments where partitioning is being used for security purposes**, since it is possible for a user to reverse engineer false hash collisions.

-* **Cross-Partition Reference Mode**: ([JavaDoc](/hapi-fhir/apidocs/hapi-fhir-jpaserver-model/ca/uhn/fhir/jpa/model/config/PartitionSettings.html#setAllowReferencesAcrossPartitions(ca.uhn.fhir.jpa.model.config.PartitionSettings.CrossPartitionReferenceMode))): This setting controls whether resources in one partition should be allowed to create references to resources in other partitions.

 # Partition Interceptors